andylindebros/SwiftReduxRouter/README.md

-# SwiftReduxRouting
+# SwiftReduxRouter
-SwiftReduxRouting maps navigation to routes that provides SwiftUI views.
+SwiftReduxRouter maps navigation to routes that provides SwiftUI views.
 A convenient way of controlling navigation and views.
 The navigation part is still managed by UIKit since SwiftUI.

 It is written with the [ReSwift](https://github.com/ReSwift/ReSwift) Framework that is based on a Redux pattern.
 But it can be used as standalone feature without any a Redux integration.